hadasbm/n8n-interview-prep-agent/README.md

 > 🧹 ℹ️ Repo history was reset on July 9, 2025 to remove sensitive files from early commits.
 > If you've forked or cloned before this date – please pull the latest or re-clone.
-> git fetch --all && git reset --hard origin/main.
+> `git fetch --all && git reset --hard origin/main`.

 ---